Eric’s Fight Against ALS

 Meet Eric Stevens

-Since Eric’s ALS diagnosis, we’ve dedicated ourselves to transforming a broken system that limits patient access to promising therapies.
-One of Eric’s most meaningful achievements was advocating for the ACT for ALS, which was signed into law on December 23, 2021.
-This landmark legislation established a national Expanded Access grant program to fund research and provide investigational ALS treatments to patients who are ineligible for clinical trials.
-It’s a major win for the ALS community, but there is still so much more to be done.
+One of Eric’s proudest achievements was advocating for the ACT for ALS, which was signed into law on December 23, 2021.
+This landmark legislation created a national Expanded Access grant program to fund research and provide investigational ALS treatments to patients who are ineligible for clinical trials.
+It was a major victory for the ALS community — but our work is far from finished.

 Eric’s Latest ALS Update